cocmd/website/docs/packages/from_hub/impala.md

 :::

-This package contains 2 playbooks:
+This package contains no playbooks

-### impala.setup
-Install required packages for Impala

-run it with: `cocmd run impala.setup`

-### impala.query
-Run a query on Impala

-run it with: `cocmd run impala.query`